Insurance & Benefits Enrollment FAQs

 Q. What is the difference between a health savings account and a flexible spending account?

 A. A Health Savings Account (HSA) is only for those who have a high deductible health plan.
 HSA can be sent up through a vendor of the employee’s choice.
-The HSA contribution maximum for 2021 is $3,600.
+The HSA contribution maximum for 2022 is $3,650.
 You can elect pre-tax contributions be made through payroll to your HSA.
-WEX will administer new payroll contributions effective July 1, 2021 (HSA contributions made through payroll prior to 7/1/2021 may continue with the HSA banking arrangement in place).
+WEX will administer new payroll contributions.
+HSA contributions made through payroll prior to 7/1/2021 may continue with the HSA banking arrangement in place.

 Q. What is a flexible spending account?

-A. A Flexible Spending Account (FSA) allows an employee to set aside pre-tax dollars to pay for eligible medical, dental, vision and daycare expenses incurred during the plan year.
-You can include out-of-pocket expenses incurred by you, your spouse and your qualified dependents.
-Maximum annual contributions for a Health Care FSA is $2,750, and the maximum annual contribution for a Dependent Care FSA is $5,000 if single or married filing jointly, and it is $2,500 if married and file separate tax returns.
+A. A Flexible Spending Account (FSA) allows an employee to set aside pre-tax dollars to pay for eligible medical, dental, vision, and daycare expenses incurred during the plan year.
+You can include out-of-pocket expenses incurred by you, your spouse, and your qualified dependents.
+The maximum annual contribution for a Health Care FSA is $2,850, and the maximum annual contribution for a Dependent Care FSA is $5,000 if single or married filing jointly, and it is $2,500 if married and file separate tax returns.

-The amount you contribute to a FSA reduces your taxable income.
-Lower taxable income means lower Federal, Social Security and state taxes.
+The amount you contribute to an FSA reduces your taxable income.
+Lower taxable income means lower Federal, Social Security, and state taxes.

 |Single Person||Working Couple||Family Person